 Choose HoneyBook if:

-- You need a full CRM with pipeline management
+- You need a full CRM with pipeline and project management

 When QuotePilot Makes More Sense